Coarsening Bias from Variable Discretization in Causal Functionals: Simulation studies

-Overall, these findings demonstrate that discretization bias arises at the level of the target functional and therefore cannot be eliminated by influence-function correction alone.
+These findings demonstrate that the coarsening error arises at the level of the target functional and therefore cannot be eliminated by influence-function correction alone.
 Correcting the functional through the proposed debiased coarsened construction is essential for valid inference.
-The resulting debiased plug-in estimator achieves substantial bias reduction while retaining computational simplicity and strong empirical performance.
+The debiased plug-in estimator achieves substantial bias reduction while retaining computational simplicity and strong empirical performance when nuisance models are well estimated, which can be facilitated by flexible machine learning methods.